 A year in the Hijri, Muharram or Islamic calendar involves 12 months and spans over nearly 354 days.
 So, when compared with the Gregorian calendar that follows the revolution of the Earth around the Sun, the Islamic Year falls short by 10 – 11 days.
 Naturally, the date for the Hijri New Year shifts from year to year and doesn’t sync with the Gregorian calendar.

 The sunset ushers in a new day and hence a new year.
 Most Islamic institutes herald the first sighting of the crescent of the new moon as the start of the new year.
-Exceptions to this practice include several Islamic organizations and countries such as Saudi Arabia who rely on astronomical calculations to determine the date from beforehand.
+Exceptions to this practice include several Islamic organizations and countries, such as Saudi Arabia, which rely on astronomical calculations to determine the date beforehand.
 Accordingly, there are differences in the Hijri new year dates from one place to another.

-How is the Muharram 2022 celebrated in Saudi Arabia?
+How is Muharram 2023 celebrated in Saudi Arabia?

 There are no festivities traditionally being held on this day.
 Some Muslims mark the special occasion by partaking in the practice of voluntary fasting and prayer offerings.